gpjmartin/fs1/tpch/README.md

 The SQL script creates the tables based on the SFXXX Schemas in Starburst - e.g. SF100, SF1000, etc.

-There needs to a schema in place with a matching name in the scripts, for example:
+There needs to be a schema in place with a matching name in the scripts, for example:

 create schema hive.gmtpchsf100 WITH (location = 'gs://your_gcs_storage/gmtpchsf100/');

-The scripts append the Schema name to the location above, for ease of use, create a schema that ends with the TPCH schema - "sf100" in the aboce example.
+The scripts append the Schema name to the location above.
+For ease of use, create a schema that ends with the TPCH schema - "sf100" in the above example.

 Download the trino CLI and rename the JAR file to trino.

 https://trino.io/docs/current/client/cli.html

-The output SQL file can be run as a CLI, for example:
+The output SQL file (e.g. test.sql from the script output) can be input to the trino CLI, for example:

 /.../cli/trino --user starburst_service  --server=https://10.10.10.10:8443 --file test.sql --password --insecure

+The above command will prompt you for a password.

 Given the vanilla install settings, it is possible to get an out of memory issue.
 Increase the following settings on the coordinator and worker